The evolution and impact of laparoscopic surgery in Africa: The Nigeria Perspective

 Laparoscopy, Minimal Access Surgery, AfricaAbstract

-This article reviews the epidemiological advancement of laparoscopic surgery in Africa, especially in Nigeria.
+Objectives: This article reviews the epidemiological advancement of laparoscopic surgery in Africa, especially in Nigeria.
 It discusses its benefits and contributions to surgical practice while highlighting challenges associated with its advancement and how they can be addressed.

-The continued expansion of laparoscopic surgery in Africa promises to improve surgical care delivery, reduce complications, and enhance patient outcomes.
-Further efforts are needed to ensure equitable access to laparoscopic surgery in Nigeria and across Africa.
+Conclusion: The continued expansion of laparoscopic surgery in Africa promises to improve surgical care delivery, reduce complications, and enhance patient outcome, however, further efforts are needed to ensure equitable access to laparoscopic surgery in Nigeria and across Africa.
+These challenges can be adequately addressed through appropriate government policies on healthcare funding and surgeons training on laparoscopic skills.

 Downloads